-I am a third year Ph.D. student in the School of Electrical & Computer Engineering (ECE) at Georgia Institute of Technology, working under the direction of Professor Brendan Saltaformaggio in the Cyber Forensics Innovation (CyFI) Lab.
+I am a third-year Ph.D. student in the School of Electrical & Computer Engineering (ECE) at Georgia Institute of Technology, advised by Dr. Brendan Saltaformaggio in the Cyber Forensics Innovation (CyFI) Lab.
 My research interests lie in cyber attack forensics, web application security, and applied statistics for large-scale security measurement.

-Please find my academic CV here.
+You can find my CV here.